bormaxi8080/osint-timeline/DRAFT.md

 Cyabra is leading the fight against disinformation.
 Our AI shields corporations and the public sector by uncovering fake profiles, harmful narratives, GenAI content, and deepfakes: https://cyabra.com/

-IMS Toucan is a toolkit for training, using, and teaching state-of-the-art Text-to-Speech Synthesis, developed at the **Institute for Natural Language Processing (IMS), University of Stuttgart, Germany**, official home of the massively multilingual ToucanTTS system.
+IMS Toucan is a toolkit for training, using, and teaching state-of-the-art Text-to-Speech Synthesis, developed at the Institute for Natural Language Processing (IMS), University of Stuttgart, Germany, official home of the massively multilingual ToucanTTS system.
 Our system is fast, controllable, and doesn't require a ton of compute: https://github.com/0xSojalSec/IMS-Toucan/

 Osinton is an open-source OSINT (Open Source Intelligence) tool designed to perform structured investigations on individuals using publicly available information: https://github.com/elvonferen/Osinton